Paul Robinson (Neighbours): 2004–present

+Paul’s personal life grows complicated with new revelations, including discovering he fathered twins David and Leo Tanaka.
+He attempts to pursue Terese, who initially rejects him for Gary Canning.
+Business rivalries, manipulative schemes, and tensions with his children define this period.
+Eventually, Paul and Terese marry, though their relationship endures countless ups and downs, exacerbated by Paul’s meddling in family and business matters.

+In later years, Paul’s machinations against Nicolette Stone over a surrogacy agreement lead to a million-dollar scandal when he mistakenly delivers Leo’s baby, Abigail, to David and Aaron.
+His deceit ends his marriage with Terese, who separates from him.
+His feud with Krista Sinclair and her family intensifies after the death of his son David, which Paul indirectly causes by tipping off Eden Shaw.

+Grieving and disowned by his family, Paul falls into depression and a toxic relationship with Chelsea Murphy, who exploits him for status and money.
+After Chelsea’s betrayal and Krista’s miscarriage, Paul redeems himself by saving Krista, regaining Leo’s forgiveness, and reconciling with Terese.
+The couple face further dangers, including kidnappings and schemes by Heath Royce, but ultimately reunite and move into the Lassiter’s penthouse with Terese and Nell Rebecchi, making their relationship public on Christmas Day.

 Reception

 Dennis has earned various award nominations for his role as Paul.
 At the 2007 Inside Soap Awards, Dennis was nominated for Best Actor and Best Bad Boy.
 The following year, Dennis was again nominated for Best Actor and Best Bad Boy.
 At the first Digital Spy Soap Awards ceremony in 2008, Dennis was nominated for Villain of the Year.
 2009 saw Dennis nominated for Best Actor and Best Bad Boy at the Inside Soap Awards once again.
 In 2010, Dennis was nominated for the very first Best Daytime Star award.
 He received a nomination in the same category in 2015 and 2017.
 He progressed to the viewer-voted shortlist in 2017, but lost out to Lorna Laidlaw, who portrays Mrs Tembe on Doctors.
 Dennis was nominated for Best Soap Actor (Male) at the 2018 Digital Spy Reader Awards; he came in joint ninth place with 3.9% of the total votes.
-In 2020, Dennis won Best Daytime Star at the Inside Soap Awards.
-He won the same award in 2022.
+In 2020 and 2022, Dennis won Best Daytime Star at the Inside Soap Awards.
+He won the award for the final time in 2025.